-Editors: In light of ongoing events surrounding Roe v Wade, we bring back Dennis Bartel’s account of a noteworthy trial involving abortion and a woman’s right to choose.
+Editors: This is DJB’s account of a noteworthy trial involving abortion and a woman’s right to choose, published by In Pittsburgh, April 25, 1990.

 DJB: “I’m proud to say I often practiced New Journalism in the 1980’s & ’90s.
 Inspired by John McPhee, Joan Didion, Tom Wolfe, and other New Journalists, I seized upon the new freedom afforded me by the simple but true understanding held by New Journalists: Objectivity is a fraud.
 I was writing a lot of journalism and wondering if I continued to strive for objectivity in my reporting would I be committing fraud against the public in the name of good journalism, in the name of truth?
 Instead, I realized the appallingly obvious about objective journalism: If I was on the scene, reporting, I needed to fess up and say I was there.
 By seeking objectivity, I was abandoning nuance, personal insight, and other elements which go into telling the truth, beyond a box score account of events.
 Deeper understanding replaced objectivity as the higher value.
 I became a better reporter.“